 Choose your plants carefully if you want to purify and humidify your air.
 NASA did a lengthy study on various plants that remove contaminants from the air, including VOCs and chlorine.

 Cooking creates a significant amount of moisture, especially boiling water which creates steam.
 As you’re cooking, try to avoid covering the pots if possible; this allows the steam to escape and enter the air.
 For this to work best, keep fans on a low setting to encourage good air circulation without removing the moisture.

 You can also skip the microwave and reheat food on the stove to increase moisture levels.

 Leave the Tub Full

 You can also do this trick in the kitchen.
 If you often hand wash your dishes, leave the sink full until the water naturally cools.
-Similar to the bathtub, some of the moisture will evaporate into the air as it cools.
+Similar to the bathtub, some moisture will evaporate into the air as it cools.

 Water and Heat

-As the warm air gently warms the bowl and water, moisture evaporates into the air, humidifying your home.
+As the air gently warms the bowl and water, moisture evaporates into the air, humidifying your home.
 In addition, the bowls can be left for weeks at a time, depending on how much heat you’re blasting.

 Add Some Flowers